commercetools/nodejs/docs/sdk/api/getCredentials.md

 ## Usage

-### From a file

-Read the credentials from a [`dotenv`](https://github.com/motdotla/dotenv) file in the following locations, descending priority:
+Getting the credentials in comes in two ways where the environment variable has priority:
-- `./.ct-credentials.env` *Current directory*
-- `/etc/.ct-credentials.env`

 ### From environment variables

 Read the credentials from an environment variable named after the project key like: `CT_<project key>`.
 The contained credentials are expected like this: `<client id>:<client secret>`.
 Notice that the given project key will be uppercased and dashes will be replaced by an underscore.
 So for example: `my-projectkey` becomes `MY_PROJECTKEY`.

+### From a file

+Read the credentials from a [`dotenv`](https://github.com/motdotla/dotenv) file in the following locations, descending priority:
+- `./.ct-credentials.env` *Current directory*
+- `/etc/.ct-credentials.env`

 Example `ct-credentials.env` file:
 ```dosini